Zamil007/assignments/README.md

 # Cohort 2.0

-This the cohort to repository where you can find my assignment and week content that is done by me :)
+This the cohort repository where you can find my assignment and week content that is done by me :)